 Do Not Immediately Settle with Your Insurer

 While Florida law requires that you speak with law enforcement, you do not have to speak with the other driver or the insurance company’s attempt for you to accept a settlement.
-Before agreeing to the final settlement amount, have your claim reviewed by an experienced personal injury attorney.
+Before agreeing to the final settlement amount, have your claim reviewed by an experienced car accident lawyer in St. Petersburg, FL.
 Insurance companies are in the business of making money, and people who work in the claims department are aware that accident victims are often overwhelmed immediately after the accident.
-It’s not uncommon for insurers to push for a quick settlement and use your lack of knowledge of the laws and your vulnerabiltiy their advantage.
+It’s not uncommon for insurers to push for a quick settlement and use your lack of knowledge of the laws and your vulnerability their advantage.

 At Marsalisi Law, protecting clients’ rights is our top priority.
 The experience of a car accident is unsettling and difficult for anyone to go through alone.
 Victims must face a variety of difficulties relating to their health, finances, and future wellbeing.
-Attorney Frank P. Marsalisi takes his client’s legal situations personally and is committed to obtaining full and just compensation for all damages they sustain.
+Car accident attorney Frank P. Marsalisi takes his client’s legal situations personally and is committed to obtaining full and just compensation for all damages they sustain.

-At Marsalisi Law, you’ll find the most dedicated car accident attorney in and around St. Petersburg, Florida.
+At Marsalisi Law, you’ll find the most dedicated personal injury attorney in St. Petersburg, Florida.
 Attorney Frank P. Marsalisi is here with you every step of the way during this challenging and stressful time.
 Your rights and wellbeing are a top priority in every step he takes.
 If someone you love has been injured due to a car accident, don’t hesitate to contact Frank right away to begin taking steps to safeguard your rights and potential recovery.

 Here at Marsalisi Law, we expect no payment unless we win!
 Our contingency fee basis makes it possible for you to focus on more important things, including doctor appointments and therapy visits to work on feeling better.
-Our firm will take the burden of filing a claim and dealing with the insurance company off your shoulders.
+Our car accident lawyers will take the burden of filing a claim and dealing with the insurance company off your shoulders.